 Visual attention and vigilance*

-While awake the capability of keeping sustained attention (to maintain a certain level of arousal) is essential for survival.
-In the Cognitive Function Scanner systems the testing of visual attention and vigilance is done using a modified version of the Bourdon-Wiersma Test, i.e., a test consisting of culture-free graphic objects.
+With the Cognitive Function Scanner systems testing of visual attention and vigilance is done using a modified and shortened version of the Bourdon-Wiersma Test, i.e., a test built on culture-free graphic objects.

 The psychometric parameters of the test are:

-In addition to these psychometric parametres a complete chart of the client's errors (unmarked or incorrectly marked dot-groups) is generated to elucidate an eventual neglect problem or other deficits that need a qualitative approach.
+In addition to these psychometric parametres a complete chart of the client's errors (unmarked or incorrectly marked dot-groups) is generated to elucidate an eventual neglect problem or other deficits that call for a qualitative approach.

 Complex coordination*